ZeynabLiraki/listmanager/README.md

 ## 🚀Introduction

-This project implements a List Manager UI component using:
+This project implements a modular List Manager UI component using:

-- TypeScript for static typing and OOP design
+- TypeScript for static typing and OOP-based design
-- jQuery for DOM manipulation and event handling
+- jQuery for intuitive DOM manipulation and event handling
-- Bootstrap 5 for responsive styling and layout
+- Bootstrap 4 for responsive styling and layout
-- The ListManager class encapsulates the entire UI and logic for managing a to-do list with support   for adding items through input and then click on button or press Enter key, removing each items, getting Items and clearing the list.
+- Webpack for module bundling and asset management

+The ListManager class encapsulates all logic and UI behavior, supporting:

+- Adding items via input + button or by pressing the Enter key
+- Removing individual items
+- Retrieving all list items
+- Clearing the entire list
+- Focus handling and input reset
-- accessibility attributes for screen readers and keyboard interaction.
+- Basic accessibility for screen readers and keyboard users

 ## 🛠Technologies Used

 Mention the technologies and frameworks used in the project:
-- TypeScript for type-safe, modular JavaScript
+- TypeScript: Type-safe, object-oriented JavaScript
-- jQuery for DOM manipulation and event handling
+- jQuery: Simplified DOM interaction
-- Bootstrap 4/5 for responsive UI styling
+- Bootstrap 4: Responsive and modern UI styling
-- Webpack for module bundling and asset management
+- Webpack: Development and production bundling
-- uuid for generating unique IDs for list items
+- uuid: For generating unique identifiers for list items
-- Jest (for testing)
+- Jest: Unit testing framework

 ## ⚙️Setup and Installation

 Step-by-step instructions to set up the project locally:

 1. Clone the repository:

     git clone https://github.com/ZeynabLiraki/listmanager

     cd listmanager